FAQ

 Interviews

-If you’d like to interview me, please contact me to inquire as to whether my schedule allows!
-However, I am not able to do interviews for school projects.
+Unfortunately, I am not able to do interviews for school projects.
 I get too many requests for these and I just don’t have the time to do them all!
 In these situations, I hope my FAQ is a sufficient source of information.
-If there is anything which is not dealt with here and is very urgent, you can always e-mail me at info@loish.net.
+As for media interviews, feel free to reach out to me personally at business@loish.net or through my contact form!

 If you have any questions about me or my artwork which are not answered in this FAQ, please do not hesitate to ask.
 You can do so by filling in the contact form or by sending an e-mail to info@loish.net.
-However, I will not answer questions that have already been answered in this FAQ, so please be sure to read through this page before typing your question!
+Please be sure to read through this page or use the search bar at the top before typing your question!
 Thank you so much for reading ❤

 Support me on patreon!